Local Authors

 Although not a Goldhanger

-resident, Dr. Salter was the local GP between 1864 and 1932 who lived and worked
+resident, Dr. Salter was the local GP between 1864 and 1932 who lived and

-was published in 1933 after his death.
+interests which was published in 1933 after his death.
 The 400 page diary

 contains many references to Goldhanger and the immediate area, and is a